omarchoa/dec23_mlops_accidents/README.md

 ### 7- Run the tests:

-`python -m ./src/features/api/test_api.py`
+`python ./src/features/api/test_api.py`

 ### 8- Manually test the api:

 In your navigator, go to http://127.0.0.1:8000/docs

 You can test all the endpoints.
 When needed, you will be asked a username and a password.
 We implemented two types of users:
-    * Adminstrator Users: try it with `admin:4dmin`.
+_ Adminstrator Users: try it with `admin:4dmin`.
 This user's type can run every endpoint.
-    * Standard Users: try it with `fdo:c0ps`.
+_ Standard Users: try it with `fdo:c0ps`.
 This user's type can only run the following endpoints: /status (which doesn't requires any identification), /predict_from_call, /predict_from_test, /label

 ### 9- Test the api with terminal command:

 All commands are written in the file ./src/features/api/Readme_api.md

 ## Steps to follow on Windows: